PATH 500: Intro to Anatomical Laboratories - online component (1 credit hour)

 PATH 605: Gross Anatomy Teaching Assistant (1 credit hour)

-The students will participate in ongoing educational activity in the gross anatomy course for first year medical students or physician assistants and surgical assistants.
-It is anticipated that the PathA teaching assistant rotation (60 contact hours; approx. 8 weeks) will facilitate the learning experience of students currently enrolled in the course.
+The students will participate in ongoing educational activity in one or several of the following courses: Histology, Microbiology, Neuroanatomy and the Gross Anatomy course for first year medical students or for Physician Assistants and Surgical Assistants.
+It is anticipated that the PathA teaching assistant rotation (30 contact hours; approx. 4 weeks) will facilitate the learning experience of students currently enrolled in the course.
 Activities that the teaching assistant will conduct include dissection of cadavers for prosection presentation, photo documentation of dissection specimens of sufficient quality to be used for educational purposes.
 Conduct processing, dictation, and photo documentation of collected specimens of various pathologies encountered in the cadavers.
-The teaching assistants will participate in setting up formative quizzes, assisting in setting up of laboratory practical exams, opening of the calvarium and removal of brains and evaluations of student presentations.
+The teaching assistants will participate in conducting review sessions, setting up formative quizzes, assisting in setting up of laboratory practical exams for Gross Anatomy, opening of the calvarium and removal of brains and evaluations of student presentations.

 This is an online course that introduces the student to a variety of commonly encountered neuropathology cases.
 The course emphasizes the integration of knowledge obtained from prior pathology courses and prepares the student to function effectively in clinical clerkships where neuropathology samples are encountered.
 It covers a broad range of topics designed to improve knowledge specific to neuropathology cases and samples.
 Following successful completion of this course the student should be able to interact with pathologists and residents specialized in the field of neuropathology to carry out the function of a Pathologists’ Assistant.